Prag8855/aab/content/guides/mietkaution.md

 The *Kaution* can be thousands of euros.
 If you don't have enough money, you can...

 - **Get a [[Mietbürgschaft]]**[^6]
     You don't pay a *Kaution*.
 Instead, someone else promises to pay your landlord if there is a problem.
 A parent or a friend can do this.
 Banks and insurance companies do this as a service.
-It costs around 4% of the *Kaution* every year.[^20] Some landlords don't like it.
+It costs around 4% of the *Kaution* every year.[^20] Landlords don't like it.
 Some leases don't allow it.[^21]
 - **Borrow money**[^23]
     Get a loan from a bank or a friend, and pay it back when you can.
 If you just moved to Germany, it's harder to get a loan.
 - **Get help from the Agentur für Arbeit**[^4]